Dynatrace/dynatrace-configuration-as-code-samples/well_architected_framework_validation/README.md

 ## Integrate with a CICD Pipeline:

-TODO : Show how the generic workflow looks like with Build, Test, Deploy stages.
-Explain how to add DT config and SRG evaluation jobs in the pipeline and where to add them.

 > Note: Below steps are designed to be generic for different types of CICD tools.

 #### 1. Define the secrets in your CICD pipeline using their secrets definition capabilities.